lehuygiang28/vphim/README.md

 ## Want to Learn More?

 This is just a basic overview of VePhim.
 If you're interested in learning more about the technical details, check out the full codebase on [GitHub](https://github.com/lehuygiang28/vphim).

+## Disclaimer

+This project is solely for educational purposes and is intended to demonstrate web/app development skills.
+It does not host or store any movie content or data.
+All media and data accessed by this project are sourced from publicly available, third-party sources on the internet.

+Important Notes:

+- This project is non-commercial and is not intended to distribute copyrighted material.
+- The author does not claim ownership or rights to any third-party data accessed by this project.
+- Users are responsible for ensuring their own compliance with copyright and licensing regulations when accessing third-party content.

+Use at Your Own Risk: The author assumes no responsibility for any legal or other issues that may arise from using this project.